Jordan Boon: Bolton Wanderers

 Boon came through the Bolton Wanderers Academy.
 In December 2019, Boon joined Northwich Victoria on a one-month loan deal.
 He made his debut against Irlam on 26 December as a 7th minute substitute, replacing Kieron Kenny in an eventual 4–0 win.
 He played two more league matches for Northwich Victoria before returning to Bolton in January 2019.
 On 21 May 2019, Bolton extended Boon's scholarship contract for another year.
-He made his Bolton, and professional, debut on 13 August 2019 against Rochdale in the EFL Cup, coming on as a 54th minute substitute, replacing Liam Edwards.
-Bolton lost 5–2.
+He made his professional debut on 13 August 2019 against Rochdale in the EFL Cup, coming on as a 54th minute substitute, replacing Liam Edwards.
+Bolton lost by 5–2.
 Four days later he made his league debut against Tranmere Rovers, coming on as a 68th minute substitute for Joe White.
-Bolton lost 5–0.
+Bolton lost by 5–0.
 His first start came on 31 August in another 5–0 defeat.
 On 31 January 2020, Boon joined Atherton Collieries on loan.
 He made his debut a day later in a 3–1 defeat against Whitby Town.
 This was the only match he played for them before returning to Bolton.